PoCInnovation/Pool2022/Software/day05/React/README.md

 ***Before going further, be aware of this :***

 ***As you are using Chakra UI, you mustn't use HTML tags.
-In fact, Chakra UI makes available plenty of componenents, such as Button, Box, Flex, Stack, ...
+In fact, Chakra UI makes available plenty of components, such as Button, Box, Flex, Stack, ...
 You can find all the list [here](https://chakra-ui.com/docs/getting-started) on the left.***

 ***It's important to take at least 20 minutes to read this list, it will save you a lot of time.***